quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Version Negotiation Packet {#packet-version}

 A Version Negotiation packet is inherently not version-specific, and does not use the packet headers defined above.
+Upon receipt by a client, it will appear to be a packet using the long header, but will be identified as a Version Negotiation packet based on the Version field.

 The Version Negotiation packet is a response to a client packet that contains a version that is not supported by the server, and is only sent by servers.

 The layout of a Version Negotiation packet is: